Raj-Purohith-Arjun/ABOUT/README.md

 - 👋 Hi, I’m Raj-Purohith-Arjun
-- 👀 I’m interested in web development and python ...
+- 👀 I’m interested in web development and python
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on web development,andriod development
 - 📫 How to reach me
 -  ph:9014943620